-With 31,343 jobs at 615 firms, manufacturing is the largest employing industry in Southwest Minnesota, accounting for 18.0% of total jobs in the region.
-That is about 6.5% higher than the state's concentration of employment in manufacturing.
-In addition, Southwest Minnesota is still adding manufacturing jobs, gaining 941 net new jobs over the past five years.
-At \$45,552 in 2014, average annual wages were \$8,580 higher in manufacturing than the total of all industries.
+With 31,390 jobs at 604 firms, Southwest Minnesota is the only region where manufacturing is still the largest employing industry, accounting for 17.8 percent of total jobs in the region.
+That is 6.5 percent higher than the state's concentration of employment in manufacturing.
+In addition, Southwest Minnesota is still adding manufacturing jobs, gaining 61 net new jobs over the past five years.
+At \$48,326 in 2016, average annual wages were nearly \$10,000 higher in manufacturing than the total of all industries.

-The next largest industry in Southwest Minnesota was health care and social assistance, with 30,410 jobs at 989 firms, after gaining about 250 net new jobs in the past five years.
-Due to the region's older population, the largest sector was nursing and residential care facilities, followed by hospitals, ambulatory health care services, and social assistance.
+The next largest industry in Southwest Minnesota was health care and social assistance, with 30,527 jobs at 1,025 firms, after gaining 544 net new jobs in the past five years.
+Due to the region's older population, the largest sector was nursing and residential care facilities with just over 10,000 jobs, followed by hospitals with 8,049 jobs, ambulatory health care services with 7,018 jobs, and social assistance, with 5,446 jobs.